Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 |Palmar-plantar erythrodysesthesia syndrome||18||16||8||7||.||.||.||.|

-The following less common adverse reactions have been reported in 1–4% of the 115 pediatric patients with ALL or AML:
+The following adverse reactions were reported in <5% of the 115 pediatric patients with ALL or AML:

 Gastrointestinal Disorders: cecitis, pancreatitis